Polish opposition leader Tusk declares win after exit poll shows ruling conservatives lose majority

 If the result predicted by an exit poll holds, Law and Justice won but also lost.
-It got more seats than any other party but not enough to being able to lead a government that can pass pass laws in the legislature.
+It got more seats than any other party but not enough to be able to lead a government that can pass laws in the legislature.

 The Ipsos exit poll suggested that Law and Justice obtained 200 seats.
-The far-right Confederation got 12 seats, a showing the party acknowledged was a defeat.
+Its potential partner, the far-right Confederation got 12 seats, a showing the party acknowledged was a defeat.

 “I have been a politician for many years.
 I’m an athlete.
 Never in my life have I been so happy about taking seemingly second place.
 Poland won.
 Democracy has won.
 We have removed them from power,” Tusk told his cheering supporters.